Biden tells Charles of ‘great admiration of American people’ for Queen

 Joe Biden has expressed his condolences to the King and shared the “great admiration of the American people” for the Queen during a call on Wednesday.

-The US president recalled the “kindness and hospitality” shown by the Queen, including when she hosted him and first lady Jill Biden, and said he wishes to continue a “close relationship” with the monarchy.
+The US president recalled the “kindness and hospitality” shown by the Queen, including when she hosted him and first lady Jill Biden in the UK, and said he wishes to continue a “close relationship” with the monarchy.

 Charles and Mr Biden held a call ahead of the King marching behind his mother’s coffin before the lying in state in Westminster Hall.

-In a statement, the White House said the president spoke to Charles to “offer his condolences on the passing of Queen Elizabeth II”.
+The president said he spoke to Charles to “offer my condolences on the passing of Queen Elizabeth II”.

+“I recalled her kindness, dignity, and constancy – and how she deepened the friendship between our nations.
+I also let the King know that I hope to continue a close relationship with him,” Mr Biden added.

-“He also conveyed the great admiration of the American people for the Queen, whose dignity and constancy deepened the enduring friendship and special relationship between the United States and the United Kingdom.
+“He also conveyed the great admiration of the American people for the Queen, whose dignity and constancy deepened the enduring friendship and special relationship between the United States and the United Kingdom,” the White House added.

-“President Biden conveyed his wish to continue a close relationship with the King.”

-The Queen hosted the Bidens for tea at Windsor Castle after the G7 summit in Cornwall.

-Mr Biden said he discussed Russian president Vladimir Putin and China’s Xi Jinping with the monarch.
+Mr Biden said he discussed Russian President Vladimir Putin and China’s Xi Jinping during his talks with the late monarch in Windsor.

 After their meeting, he said: “We had a long talk.
 She was very generous.
 I don’t think she’d be insulted but she reminded me of my mother.